ChildsplayOSU/bogl-docs/tutorials/debugging.md

 In BoGL it is best to first define and test functions that are independent of other functions.

 **Example: Testing a Failsafe Division Function**
-In BoGL, I might want to make a division function that would avoid runtime errors.
+If I were to create a calculator in BoGL, I might want to make a division function that would avoid runtime errors.
 Here are some behaviors I would expect from such a function:
 - If the user attempts to divide the numerator by zero, then the function will return the value "RestrictedCalculation".
 - If the user attempts to give arguments that may be too big for BoGL to compute properly (we'll say over a quadrillion), the value returned will be "RestrictedCalculation".